iSmoothBlog/UFWApp/README.md

 sudo ufw allow "*"
 ```

-A profile selected should work for all applications in the same field.
+A profile selected will work for all applications in the same field.

 ## Learn More
 Find more information about UFWApp on [iSmoothBlog](http://www.ismoothblog.com).